 In an emergency the radio may be your prime source of information.
 Power and telecommunication outages are likely to impact your ability to get information from normal channels.
 If you don’t have a radio at home (most people have a radio in their car) consider a wind up or battery operated radio so you can stay informed.
 While national messaging will be available on all channels, for area specific information you will have to listen to your local radio stations.

-Tauranga & Western Bay
+Tauranga and Western Bay

 Rotorua